causify-ai/tutorials/tutorial_template/template.example.md

 ## General Guidelines

-- Follow the instrutions in [README](/sandbox/DATA605_Spring2025/README.md)
-  on what to write in the project example.
+- Follow the instructions in [README](/sandbox/DATA605_Spring2025/README.md) on what to write in the project example.
 - Include descriptions of how you used the API in your projects with descriptions on architecture, data, etc used in `template.example.py/ipynb`.
 - The file should be name with the following conventions:
-  - if project is based on `pycaret`, it should be `pycaret.example.md`
+  - If project is based on `pycaret`, it should be `pycaret.example.md`